GautierBlandin/time-capsule/README.md

 ## Technical
 - Setup CI/CD to run tests, lint, and typecheck, with auto deploy to prod on pushes to main
-- Use a HTTP framework for routing and other utilities at the lambda handler level
+- Use a HTTP framework for routing and other utilities at the api lambda handler level
 - If /server/timecapsule grows further, split it into directories (e.g. ports, infra, domain, core)
 - Split App.tsx into multiple components and separate business logic from UI
 - Implement a retry mechanism for failed sent time capsules, and notifications for time capsules that fail despite retry